Sanitary Sewer System

 Environmental Enhancement Program (EEP)

-With the EEP, properties in our service territory can connect to our sewer service at discounted rates if they meet any of the following criteria:
+With the EEP, properties in our service territory can connect to our sewer service at discounted rates if they are outside of a BCSS subdivision and meet any of the following criteria:

 - Conversion to sewer service from septic system

-- New construction home/ building with an option for septic system
+- New construction home/ building that qualifies for a septic system

 - Waterfront Property